UK/Kenya

 In transit under another sky

-In transit under another sky was first showed in Kampala and Nairobi as part of Art Exchange: Moving image, a 2023–2025 programme supporting curators from Africa and South Asia to engage with moving image works and the British Council Visual Arts Collection.
-Now, it arrives in London at the Africa Centre for the UK/Kenya Season 2025.
-The show explores themes of home, memory, and migration, and runs at the Centre until 16 June.
+In transit under another sky first showed in Kampala and Nairobi as part of Art Exchange: Moving image, a 2023–2025 programme supporting curators from Africa and South Asia to engage with moving image works and the British Council Visual Arts Collection.
+As part of UK/Kenya Season 2025, the exhibition was presented at The Africa Centre in London.
+The show explored themes of home, memory, and migration and ran at the Centre from 21 May until 16 June.

-The exhibition explores art and artists living in-between spaces, geographical and identity-based, and how movement shapes experience.
-It uses moving images to explore feelings of transit, borders, and the space between arrival and departure.
+The exhibition explored art and artists living in-between spaces, geographical and identity-based, and how movement shapes experience.
+It used moving images to explore feelings of transit, borders and the space between arrival and departure.

 Artists are Larry Achiampong, Mohamed Almusibli, Kabi Kimari, Mogoi, Neema Ngelime, SCARLETMOTIFF and Emma Wolukau-Wanambwa.